Storidge/cio-user-docs/kubernetes_storage/node_update.md

 Storidge supports cluster aware updates.
 This enables updating nodes to the latest software release, while the cluster is online and services continue to run.
 Each node is updated sequentially while services continue to run on operating nodes.

+The node update follows sequence below to prepare node for maintenance, update software, and then uncordon the node:
+1. Drain node with `kubectl drain <NODENAME> --ignore-daemonsets`
+2. Update Storidge software with `cioctl node update <NODENAME>`
+3. Uncordon node with `kubectl uncordon <NODENAME>`

+## 1. Drain node

+Run `kubectl drain <NODENAME> --ignore-daemonsets` to drain the node and prepare for maintenance.
+This marks the node as unschedulable and delete pods.

+## 2. Update Storidge software

-The `cioctl node update` command updates Storidge software components and dependencies.
-When the command is run, it checks for any software update.
+Run `cioctl node update <NODENAME>` to update Storidge software components and dependencies.
+This command checks for available software update.
 If an update is available, it performs the following sequence:

 1. Drains node, so services are moved to operating nodes
 2. Cordons node, setting it into maintenance mode